matt-42/vpp/README.md

 ### Image Expressions

 One of the most powerful feature of the library is the ability to evaluate complex images expressions via the function ```eval```.
+The generated code spans one thread per processor core.
+Depending on your compiler, there is a good chance that the loops will be optimized with SIMD vector instructions.

 ```c++